How Many Years Should a Desktop Computer Last? (PC Life)

 Everyone wants the best desktop computer they can buy.
 And that’s because a computer is an investment, whether you’re using it for work, business, games, or entertainment.
 So, naturally, you’d want your desktop computer to last as long as possible and give you more than your money’s worth.
 But how many years should a desktop PC last?

 - How long is the average lifespan of a desktop computer?

 - Desktop vs. laptop: Which one lasts longer?

-- How often should a desktop computer be replaced?
+- How often should PCs be replaced?

-- How much does a desktop computer cost?
+- How much do computers cost?

 A desktop computer should last at least three years, especially when properly maintained with routine software updates.
 However, most can survive an average of five to eight years.
 Generally, when a desktop fails, all you need to do is fix or replace the problematic component, and it’s good to go.

 Do you know how many years your desktop computer should last?
 This article will talk about the lifespan of desktop computers and how to make them last a long time.

 In addition to this, I will recommend a computer that’s easy on the pocket while providing you with everything you need when it comes to hardware performance.